heartandhandstraining/blog/_posts/2019-05-30-Happy-with-my-Back-End-Javascript!.md

 My venture back to Colt Steele's Back Full-Stack Web Development course IS satisfying!
 I am solving problems in a more advanced fashion than initially and than Colt is displaying in his solutions.
-I am happy with honed googling for more elegant and precise methods than instructor listed solution of accomplishing the goals of my coding of a project.
-Or, when I am working ahead a bit and finding errors in the instructor's code, so I google the error message and find how to fix it before the instructor gets to it!
+I am happy with honed googling for more elegant and precise methods than instructor-listed solutions of accomplishing the goals coding of a project.
+Another example is when I am working ahead a bit and finding errors or omissions in the instructor's code and then googling to find the error message and finding how to fix it before the instructor gets to it!

 Ha!
 Ha!
 It is too funny that it seems I keep saying that I love whatever programming language I am using.
 Maybe it is that I just happen to accidently study the ones I like.
 Then again, maybe it is that the ones I have worked with all have resemblance to 'C',